 TABLE 12-3.8.
-REGULATIONS FOR THE

-Standards M-1 M-2 Minimum Yard There shall be no yard requirements, except that where Requirements any nonresidential use is contiguous to a residential (Minimum Building zoning district there shall be a 20-foot yard, or for Setbacks) industrial uses a 40-foot yar d, unless the two districts are separated by a public street, body of water, or similar manmade or natural buffer of equal width.
+REGULATIONS FOR THE INDUSTRIAL ZONING DISTRICTS are separated by a public street, body of water, or similar manmade or natural buffer of equal width.
 Maximum Building Height No building shall exceed 45 feet in height at the property or building setback lines if contiguous to a residential district.
 Above the height permitted three feet may be added to the height of the building for each foot the building is set back from the property lines up to a maximum height of 100 feet.
 If not contiguous to a residential zoning district no building shall exceed 100 feet in height at the property lines.
-Lot Coverage Requirements The maximum combined area occupied by all principal and accessory buildings shall not exceed 75 percent of the total site area.
+Lot Coverage The maximum combined area occupied by all principal Requirements and accessory buildings shall not exceed 75 percent of the total site area.